How should we pray for Christians who suffer or face pressure from society, family or governments for their faith?

 When Christians in the West have enjoyed so much freedom for so long, it can be easy to forget what Paul writes to the Thessalonians in his first letter.
-He explains that Timothy was sent to them ‘ to strengthen and encourage you in your faith, 3 so that no one would be unsettled by these trials.
+He explains that Timothy was sent to them “to strengthen and encourage you in your faith, so that no one would be unsettled by these trials.
 For you know quite well that we are destined for them.
-4 In fact, when we were with you, we kept telling you that we would be persecuted.
-And it turned out that way, as you well know.’
-(1 Thes 3:2, NIV).
+In fact, when we were with you, we kept telling you that we would be persecuted.
+And it turned out that way, as you well know.”
+(1 Thess.
+3:2).

 2. The Lord has his purposes in suffering for the gospel.

-With their suffering in mind, Paul writes in his second letter: ‘we constantly pray for you, that our God may make you worthy of his calling, and that by his power he may bring to fruition your every desire for goodness and your every deed prompted by faith.
-We pray this so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.’
-(2 Thessalonians 1:11-12)
+With their suffering in mind, Paul writes in his second letter: “we constantly pray for you, that our God may make you worthy of his calling, and that by his power he may bring to fruition your every desire for goodness and your every deed prompted by faith.
+We pray this so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ” (2 Thess.
+1:11-12).

 3. Relief will come.

-It is true that Paul himself asks that the Thessalonians that he may be kept safe from those who want to harm him (2 Thessalonians 3).
-But Paul also sees, writing to the Corinthians, that his suffering, ‘the final relief from suffering for the gospel as coming when Jesus returns.
-(2 Thessalonians 1:7)
+It is true that Paul himself asks of the Thessalonians that he may be kept safe from those who want to harm him (2 Thess.
+3).
+But Paul also sees, writing to the Corinthians, that the final relief from suffering for the gospel is coming when Jesus returns (2 Thess.
+1:7).

 And we can all pray for that.

-In the meantime, we can pray for those who suffer now for
+We can pray for those who suffer now for: